 The .osm.bz2 files are bzip2-compressed versions of OSM XML data for the region.
-We generate these files from the .osm.pbf files with a low-priority background process which means that they will often be a day older than the .osm.pbf counterparts.
+We generate these files from the .osm.pbf files with a low-priority background process which means that they will often be older than the .osm.pbf counterparts.
 They are also slower to process and larger.

 Please be aware that these diffs really only represent the changes between the previous and current versions of the Geofabrik extract.
 These changes will mainly be recent changes in OSM but not exclusively; it is for example possible that we modify the clip bounds for one country a little and therefore the next extract contains more or less data than the previous one, a change that would also be reflected in the diffs.

 Files which are accessible on our public download server without any login do not contain

 changeset fields are missing in these files since May 3, 2018.
 You can download files

 with full metadata from a different download server

 which requires log-in with your OpenStreetMap account.
 Files from the this non-public download server

 contain data which is subject to EU data protection regulations.
 These regulations apply